PerformanceEstimation/Performance-Estimation-Toolbox/README.txt

 ----- Acknowledgments

-In any case, the authors would like to thank Francois Gonze from UCLouvain and Yoel Drori from Google Inc. for their feedbacks on preliminary versions of the toolbox.
+The authors would like to thank Francois Gonze from UCLouvain and Yoel Drori from Google Inc. for their feedbacks on preliminary versions of the toolbox.